2015 — 2015 • Palo Alto, CA

-For a few months in late 2015, I worked as a Product Design intern at Palantir's Palo Alto HQ (nicknamed "The Shire").
-I was on an amazing team tasked with designing an anti-fraud focused pilot project.
-Palantir was my first purely design-focused role at a company and it kickstarted my design career in an interesting way - designing a platform to visualise and connect petabytes of highly secure information.
+For a few months in late 2015, I worked as a Product Design intern at Palantir's Palo Alto HQ.
+I was part of a small team tasked with designing an anti-fraud focused pilot project.
+It was my first purely design-focused role and helped kickstart my career in Product Design.

 Stacks helped show object frequency and positioning over time which could be used to find recurring patterns.
-The level of granularity required for most cases meant we needed a library that didn't use a bezier curve to simplify things and allowed for dynamic scaling of time range (years, months, weeks, minutes).
-We had our own open-source library for this called Plottable.
+The level of granularity required for most cases meant we needed a library that didn't use a bezier curve to simplify things and allowed for dynamic scaling of time range.

 The last part was an Object Viewer — an inspector for individual or small groups objects.
 It showed the object's properties with varying visualisation based on property type — string, pointer, geolocation, etc. It also listed that object's relationships to other important items.
 By doing this, you were able to inspect a particular object in detail then traverse its relationships.

 I was also able to contribute a bit to their internal design system (now open-source) called Blueprint.

 Palantir is one of the most inspiring companies I've worked with.
 I learnt so much from their design team and was able to work on something that really impacted people's lives.
 Hopefully I can work with them again one day.